Sea of Thieves: Downloadable content

 In December 2020, Rare announced that they would move away from producing monthly updates for the game and instead, adopt the "battle pass" model popularised by games such as Fortnite and Fall Guys.
 Each season, which would last for about three months, would introduce new content or new ways of playing the game, with live events being hosted regularly.
 Rare also introduced the "Plunder Pass", an optional premium tier that grants players additional rewards which does have free options.
 The first season began in January 2021 and Season 2 began in April 2021.
 Rare also announced that they would stop updating the Arena mode as the vast majority of the players spent their time playing the cooperative adventure mode.
 Arena mode was shut down in March 2022 after an announcement earlier in the year.
 Rare described 2022 as the "biggest year yet" for Sea of Thieves, and the studio planned to add more features, including Adventures, which are story-driven live events that last for around two weeks, and Mysteries, which would unfold over the course of several months.
 Each adventure was designed as a chapter in a long story, as the team hoped that these live events can "bring a sense of continual danger to the world".
 Mysteries were inspired by alternate reality games, in which hints would be given to the player both in and out of the game.

 Sea of Thieves saw frequent collaborations with other Microsoft franchises.
 The Bird and Bear Figurehead, based on Rare's own Banjo-Kazooie series, was released in July 2018.
 Ships based on the Halo series and the Gears of War franchise were released in June and November 2019 respectively, as well as a ship set based on Ori and the Will of the Wisps released in March 2020.
 Rare also expanded Sea of Thieves to other media.
 It had partnered with Mongoose Publishing to release a tabletop game titled Sea of Thieves Roleplaying Game in October 2019.
 Titan Comics debuted a comic series written by Jeremy Whitley in March 2018.
 Titan Books also worked with Rare to publish an art book named Tales from the Sea of Thieves.
-A free expansion titled A Pirate’s Life, which is based on Disney's Pirates of the Caribbean franchise, was released on June 22, 2021.
+A free expansion titled A Pirate's Life, which is based on Disney's Pirates of the Caribbean franchise, was released on June 22, 2021, and spans five Tall Tales.
 The expansion was in development for about two years.
+A second free expansion titled The Legend of Monkey Island, based on Lucasfilm Games' Monkey Island series, was released on July 20, 2023, and spans three Tall Tales.